COVID-19: What to Expect at Your Dental Appointment

 Your dentist’s office staff may also ask that you limit the number of people you bring to the appointment.
 That could mean leaving your children at home or allowing older children to go into the office alone while their parent waits outside during their appointment.

 If your state or local government or your dentist’s practice is requiring people to wear masks in public, be sure to wear one to your appointment.
 When you arrive at the dental office, you may be asked to wait outside until they’re ready for you.
 This will reduce the number of people in the office and reduce the amount of time you’re close to other people.
 When you enter the office, you may have your temperature taken.

 Inside the office, they may have hand sanitizer available for you to use and are wiping down items and areas that people often touch.

 When you’re in the dental chair, you may notice some things look different from the last time you were there.
 The dentist may have covered the computer’s keyboard with a disposable cover so it can be easily cleaned between patients, for example.
 Your dentist may also be using different protective equipment than they’ve used at previous appointments.
 This could include different masks, face shields, gowns and goggles.
 These additional precautions help protect both you and the dentist.

 After Your Appointment

-If you start feeling ill with the symptoms of COVID-19 within two days of your appointment, call the dental office.
+If you start feeling ill with the symptoms of COVID-19 within two days of your appointment, call the dental office – even if you’ve been vaccinated.
 You may have already been carrying the virus at the time of your appointment, so anyone who came into contact with you during that time could be at risk for getting sick too.

 Remember, regular dental visits are an essential part of your overall heath.
-Be sure to reschedule your dental checkups once your local authorities allow dental practices to reopen.
 Your ADA dentist will make sure your visit is as safe as possible for everyone involved.